-INSIDE: How to decorate a wagon or bike for a neighborhood 4th of July parade.
+INSIDE: How to decorate a kids wagon or bike for a neighborhood 4th of July parade.
+DIY patriotic decorating ideas for kids and home.

-We moved into a fun and dynamic neighborhood a couple of years ago.
-Having lived in something of a “blah” neighborhood for too long, it was super exciting to parade down our main community street decked out in all things Red, White and Blue.
+We moved into a fun and dynamic neighborhood a few years ago.
+Having lived in something of a “blah” neighborhood for too long, it was super exciting to parade down our street decked out in all things Red, White and Blue.

 Let’s just say – at that time – our kids weren’t super adept at bike riding.
 And taking off downhill, with limited skills, was not exactly going to happen regardless of how much they whined and begged.